BPMN Examples

 During modeling, we focus on the process flow.
 In this example, the process has two steps.
 A discount is computed before the bill is created.
 The result is a very simple process.

-It does not make sense to model the calculation of the discount itself in the BPMN model (see the example below).
+It does not make sense to model the calculation of the discount itself in the BPMN model.
 For the rules decision tree, for every additional criteria, the cardinalities will grow exponentially.
-That is not what we want in a BPMN model.

 Therefore, it makes sense to separate process and business rules.